Allanwaweru/Allanwaweru/README.md

 ### A little about me...  <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50">
 I'm an **Undergrad Student🎓 [@UGA](https://www.franklin.uga.edu/majors-degrees/data-science-bs)** pursuing a bachelors in Data Science.
 I am a **Tech Enthusiast 💻 😃** passionate about learning and working with new tech.
 I love building interesting and amazing products that serve a great deal of purpose. <br/><br/>

 >“Tomorrow is a mystery, yesterday is history, and today is a gift.
-That is why they call it the present.”-turtle dude from Kung Fu Panda
+That is why they call it the present.” -turtle dude from Kung Fu Panda

  <img width="200" height="200" src="https://user-images.githubusercontent.com/94552522/151001623-05932ba3-45e6-4f0a-9df5-edeb5317da6d.gif" align=right>